uo bar

 publications and to my Google Scholar Profile

 Teaching and Mentoring.
 I teach a variety of courses in the Department of Anthropology and the Global Health program, including Human Growth and Development (ANTH 369), Evolutionary Medicine (ANTH 175), and Emerging Infectious Diseases and Pandemics (ANTH 410/510), as well as the the Health Sciences Academic Residential Community (ARC) (UGST 112).
-Starting in Fall 2023, I will be teaching an upper division and graduate seminar class called Healthy Aging, though the full title is How Evolutionary Medicine Can Help Us Live a Long, Healthy, and Meaningful Life (ANTH 410/510).
+I have also recently started teaching an upper division and graduate seminar class called Healthy Aging, though the full title is How Evolutionary Medicine Can Help Us Live a Long, Healthy, and Meaningful Life (ANTH 410/510).

 I have been honored for my teaching and mentoring, including being named the UO

-Williams Fellow in 2012 in recognition of distinguished undergraduate teaching and receiving a NACADA national faculty advisor award in 2015.
+Williams Fellow in 2012 in recognition of distinguished undergraduate teaching, receiving a NACADA national faculty advisor award in 2015, and being honored by UO with a Faculty Research Mentor Award in 2024.
 I was one of the founders and on the original Advisory Board of the Provost's Teaching Academy, which is one of the main drivers of UO's teaching culture.
 For more info on my teaching, check out my Teaching Academy Profile.
 Also, I regularly share teaching materials with educators including lecture materials, discussion activities, and research assignments--just drop me a line.

 I have mentored numerous graduate students who have achieved career success and are now shaping the field of Anthropology.
 As part of this, I have established a strong track record of training students from underrepresented backgrounds.